• Nothing Found

 Crete taxi tips

-3. Before beginning your journey, ensure your Crete taxi driver resets the taximeter to the base fare of €1.80.
+2. Before beginning your journey, ensure your Crete taxi driver resets the taximeter to the base fare of €1.80.

-Wheelchair-accessible taxis in Crete
+Wheelchair-accessible taxi in Crete

 Crete taxi complaints and safety

-Compared to many main cities in Europe, taking a Crete taxi is very safe as they are heavily regulated.
+Compared to many other main cities in Europe, taking a Crete taxi is very safe as they are heavily regulated.
 However, if you do experience any problems during your journey such as a rude driver, overcharging or an unlicensed taxi, you can make a report to the Tourist Police.

-When using a Heraklion taxi, you can make your complaint by calling +30 2810 274 042.
-For a taxi in Chania, you can call +30 2821 031 111.
+When using a Heraklion taxi, you can make your complaint by calling +30 (2810) 274 042.
+For a taxi in Chania, you can call +30 (2821) 031 111.
 Be sure to ask for your receipt or note your driver’s ID and taxi number before calling.

 Frequently asked questions